by Gary Vey for viewzone

 It's a new world -- a dangerous one.

-In fact, underground tests often are used to test small implosion devices such as would be used for a primary detonator for a much larger H-bomb.
+In fact, previous underground tests often were used to test small implosion devices such as would be used for a primary detonator for a much larger H-bomb (and for an EMP device orbiting in a satellite).
 The technology for the inert uranium-328 cylinder, filled with lithium-deuteride, is so simple that it needs no test.
 Simple electronic instruments can determine if the x-rays, neutrons and thermal pressure are adequate to activate a fusion reaction in a large scale H-bomb.

 Iran is already enriching uranium and may have accumulated enough uranium for a primary trigger already.
 The technology for converting this uranium to an H-bomb is dangerously simple.
 The media and politicians warn us of rogue nations being years away from making a bomb and speak of tens of kilotons of fissionable material needed for even a low yield or ""dirty" bomb, but the truth is much more terrible.
 This technology is easily within reach of any nation seeking to use its apocalyptic power.
 The physics is well understood and the amount of fissible material for the primary detonation is within reach.
 It is likely that several pounds of plutonium or uranium has already been secured and an H-bomb has been assembled.